 The hash function that is used will depend on the key exchange method decided on in the negotiation.
 When the key exchange is completed, all future communications will use the new set of keys and algorithms.

-According to an Internet Engineering Task Force (IETF) Internet Draft, the following key exchange methods are considered secure:
+According RFC 9142 from the Internet Engineering Task Force (IETF), the following key exchange methods are considered secure:

 Server host key algorithm